frontendprof/next-ecommerce-coolshop/README.md

-## next-ecommerce-coolshop via commerce.js and next.js
+## next-ecommerce-coolshop via graphql and apollo client and prisma

 - npx create-next-app ./